As Above, So Below: Portals, Visions, Spirits & Mystics

 Curator's Lunchtime Talk Series Friday 19 May, 1.15-2pm, Drop-in Meeting Point/Main Reception, Free Join Rachael Gilbourne, Curator Exhibitions, IMMA, for an insightful walkthrough of this exhibition.
 Exhibition fee applies.

 IFI / IMMA Screening Series / 6 - 31 May In response to As Above, So Below, the IFI and IMMA present a special series of selected films that looks at narratives of mysticism, occult and transcendence in feature titles and artists experimental film.
-Full list of films and booking.
+Full list of films are:

 Book Launch Event / Even the Dead Rise Up / Convened by Francis McKee / 23 May A discursive mediation on mysticism, the occult and political dissent.
 Drawing on a personnel journey of becoming a spiritual medium, and the people and practices encountered.
 Convened by Francis McKee, Irish writer and renowned curator working in Glasgow as Research fellow at the Glasgow School of Art, and Director, Centre of Contemporary Art, Glasgow, UK.
 Book launch to follow.
-Book Now
+Listen back to this discussion.